 • Commemorate the Squadrons and staff who have served at RAF Scampton during the last 100 years .

-• Teach children the importance of RAF Scampton’s history; developing their understanding and improving their creative talents
+• Teach children the importance of RAF Scampton’s history; developing their understanding of 'Remembrance' and improving their creative talents

 Why should I support this project?